-Road and maritime urban design guidelines
+1.7.1 Road and maritime urban design guidelines

-- > Bridge Aesthetics: Design guidelines to improve the appearance of bridges in NSW. - > Shotcrete Design Guidelines: Design guidelines to avoid, minimise and improve the appearance of shotcrete. - Noise wall design guideline: Design guidelines to improve the appearance of noise walls in NSW. - Designing to minimise vandalism (draft) - > Landscape design guideline: Landscape design and maintenance guidelines to improve the quality, safety and cost effectiveness of Green Infrastructure. - Water Sensitive Design Guideline: applying water sensitive urban design principles to NSW transport projects - > Tunnel Urban Design Guideline: Design guideline to improve the customer and community experience of road tunnels
+- Bridge Aesthetics: Design guidelines to improve the appearance of bridges in NSW. - Shotcrete Design Guidelines: Design guidelines to avoid, minimise and improve the appearance of shotcrete. - ► Noise wall design guideline: Design guidelines to improve the appearance of noise walls in NSW. - Designing to minimise vandalism (draft) The Underpass Design Guideline - Landscape design guideline: Landscape design and maintenance guidelines to improve the quality, safety and cost effectiveness of Green Infrastructure. - Water Sensitive Design Guideline: applying water sensitive urban design principles to NSW transport projects - Tunnel Urban Design Guideline: Design guideline to improve the customer and community experience of road tunnels

-Urban design research and discussion papers
+1.7.2 Urban design research and discussion papers

-As needs dictate the Centre for Urban Design produces discussion papers to raise awareness on arising issues or as precursors to a guideline.
+As needs dictate the Urban Design Roads and Waterways team produces discussion papers to raise awareness on arising issues or as precursors to a guideline.
 Discussions papers have been produced on a range of subjects including: